Category Archives: William Castle

 Grade: B

-Strait-Jacket (1964) stars legendary Hollywood film star, Joan Crawford, on the heels of her successful “comeback” role in What Ever Happened To Baby Jane?
+Strait-Jacket (1964) stars legendary Hollywood film star Joan Crawford on the heels of her successful “comeback” role in What Ever Happened To Baby Jane?
 Circa 1962.

-Following this film, older actresses achieved some semblance of success in camp-leaning B-horror films and Crawford led the pack.
+Following this film, older actresses achieved some semblance of success in camp-leaning B-horror films, and Crawford led the pack.

 William Castle, a popular director of the time, could churn out films quickly and for very little money, a talent marveled at by studios.
 In the cult vein, Castle created Strait-Jacket on a dime and with one of the biggest stars in the world- now slowly in decline.

-We first meet Crawford’s Lucy Harbin (twenty years before present times) as she returns home very late one night, to a remote area, having spent the weekend out of town.
+We first meet Crawford’s Lucy Harbin (twenty years before present times) as she returns home late one night to a remote area, having spent the weekend out of town.
 Her husband is a philanderer and has picked up a cheap girl at a bar, making love to her while his young daughter, Carol, pretends to sleep.

 In a fit of rage, Lucy decapitates them both while a horrified Carol watches.
 Years later, Carol (Diane Baker), now a grown woman, prepares to introduce a recently released Lucy to her intended, Michael, and his affluent parents.